VAL-Bench: Belief Consistency as a measure for Value Alignment in Language Models: Results

 \subsection{Values demonstrated in responses}

-Using the value annotations of the prompts (Section \ref{sec:dataset-values}), we directly analyze the values models \textit{demonstrate}.
-Specifically, we use an LLM to annotate each response with the values it demonstrates from among those \textit{inspired} by the prompt.
-Remember, this value expectation is implicit - the models demonstrate these values naturally.
+While VAL-Bench eschews actual value judgment, it's possible to use the prompt and response dataset to describe the model's value system.
+Using the value annotations of the prompts (Section \ref{sec:dataset-description}), we directly analyze the values models \textit{demonstrate}.
+Specifically, we use an LLM to annotate each response\footnote{LLM annotations were not systematically verified.
+This analysis illustrates potential uses of this dataset beyond the primary evaluation metrics.} with the values it demonstrates from among those \textit{encoded} in the prompt.
+This value expectation is implicit - the models demonstrate these values naturally without needing to directly name the value in the prompt.

-To understand a model's \textit{value system}, we measure \textit{deviation} in the frequency distribution of \textit{expected values} (extracted from prompts) and \textit{demonstrated values}, using the established value taxonomy.
-The expected distribution, derived from both for and against prompts, represents an inconsistent value system, and high deviation indicates a well-defined value system.
-We plot the Pearson residuals (Figure \ref{fig:response_value_residuals}) for the ten highest residual values (denoting over-representation) and the ten least residual values (denoting under-representation).
+To provide a description of a model's overall value system (value preferences that hold across contexts), we measure how the distribution of demonstrated values \textit{deviates} from the distribution of expected values (extracted from prompts), using a common value taxonomy.
+The expected distribution is derived from both for and against prompts and thus, represents a neutral balance of values.
+Deviation from this expectation indicates value preference across contexts\footnote{An agent showing no deviation is either very inconsistent, highly value indifferent, or a mix of the two.}.
+We plot the Pearson residuals (Figure \ref{fig:response_value_residuals}) for the ten highest residual values (denoting positive preference) and the ten least residual values (denoting negative preference).

-Even with \textbf{glm-4.5-air-base}, a pretrained model with no post-training, the responses show a shift towards many morally good values (\textit{prioritizing accountability}, \textit{prioritizing equity}) and against many morally bad values (\textit{evading accountability}, \textit{marginalization}).
-But, the list of over-represented values includes some morally ambiguous ones, like \textit{pragmatism over principle} and \textit{utilitarianism}. \textbf{gpt-5-chat}'s ten highest residual values also include \textit{pragmatism over principle}. \textbf{claude-opus-4.1} seems to have the largest absolute residuals among the three, while having subtly different values in the top ten highest/least residuals.
+Even \textbf{glm-4.5-air-base}, a pretrained model with no post-training, shows a preference for many morally good values (\textit{prioritizing accountability}, \textit{prioritizing equity}) and against many morally bad values (\textit{evading accountability}, \textit{marginalization}).
+But, the list of preferred values also includes some morally ambiguous ones, like \textit{pragmatism over principle} and \textit{utilitarianism}. \textbf{gpt-5-chat}'s ten highest residual values also include \textit{pragmatism over principle}. \textbf{claude-opus-4.1} seems to have the largest absolute residuals among the three with no clearly identifiable morally gray value in the top preferred values.